4121nnn/JavaStreams/README.md

 - **JWT Authentication**: The project uses JSON Web Tokens (JWT) to secure API requests and enforce stateless session management.
 - **Email/Password Authentication**: Users can register and log in using their email and password.
 Upon successful authentication, JWT tokens are issued.
 - **OAuth2 Login**: Users can also log in via **Google** and **GitHub** OAuth2 providers.
 Upon successful login, JWT tokens are issued.

-## Docker Support

-A `Dockerfile` is provided to easily build and deploy the project.